RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnv_example_files/TaskEnvironment_basics.md

 # TaskEnvironment

 The TaskEnvironment is a utility designed to streamline the creation and management of environments that host various tasks.
-It is an combination of the flexible ratinabox.Environment and the widely-used pettingzoo.env, a multi-agent reinforcement learning environment.
+It is a combination of the flexible ratinabox.Environment and the widely-used pettingzoo.env, a multi-agent reinforcement learning environment.

 This system includes tools to manage Goals and Rewards, but these are not mandatory.
 If desired, a TaskEnvironment can be written or inherited in a similar fashion to a pure pettingzoo-compatible RIB Environment.